BACON JALAPENO CHEDDAR BRAID

 +Bake the loaf and enjoy!

-Bacon Jalapeno Cheddar Sourdough Braid
+Bacon Jalapeno Cheddar Braid

 Recipe by Caitlin VincentCourse: Lunch, Dinner, Snack, SideCuisine: AmericanDifficulty: Intermediate